hasyemiraws/hasyemiraws/_posts/2017-10-22-hello-world-yet-again.md

 comments: true
 date:   2017-10-22 18:00:00 +0800
 categories: life
+description: I think most dev person or someone who learn programming language will be familiar with this expression.
+Every time you learn new language, you'll probably starting out with a very plain and simple yet useless app just to echo out a word "Hello World".
+Well that's good, at least it means you're starting out to learn something.
-author: Hasyemi Rafsanjani
+author: Hasyemi Rafsanjani Asyari
 featured_image: /assets/images/post/hello-world.jpeg
+image: /assets/images/post/hello-world.jpeg
 excerpt_separator: <!--more-->
 ---

+<h6>Listen to this post:</h6>
+<iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/349094474&amp;color=%23000000&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;show_teaser=true"></iframe><br/>
 I think most dev person or someone who learn programming language will be familiar with this expression.
 Every time you learn new language, you'll probably starting out with a very plain and simple yet useless app just to echo out a word "Hello World".
 Well that's good, at least it means you're starting out to learn something.<!--more-->

 In my case tho, not really.
 Well, partially.
 I'll tell you why in a moment.

 So this post will marked as my first post on my new website.
 Sorry let me get back with that, this is **_my first ever post posted on my new personal website with my own domain name_**.
 Which is quite embarrassing, because I've been learn and into web development since high school, and since then been wanting to have my own personal website.
 That's why i said in my case this Hello World doesn't mean starting out to learn.
 I've been learn enough!

 All of my previous website was just either blogspot or WordPress, and is never well maintained regularly.
-Even with this website, it takes me about 10 months after I purchased this domain for me to really work on it and finish it.
+Even with this website, it took me about 10 months after I purchased this domain for me to really work on it and finish it.
 (Well actually, is not really done yet).

 The reason? **Procrastinate**, **Over thinking** and not having enough time.